csh0711/jvm-microframeworks-hello-world/javalin/README.md

 ## Running the application

-You can run your application by building and running it with Gradle:
+You can run your application by building it with Gradle:
 ```
 ./gradlew clean jar
 ```
-and afterwards
+and afterwards and running it:
 ```
 java -jar build/libs/javalin-1.0-SNAPSHOT.jar
 ```